FemkePriemis/MarsPuppies/README.md

 ACR is optional, as the containers is pulled from hub.docker.com, but its possible to switch it up when the situation demands it.

+## Getting Started
+To get started with MarsPuppies, follow these steps:
+*To do*